munterfi/bgpy/README.rst

 * **Execution task**

 Task that is called each time a request is made by a client to the server.
-In this task the message from the :code:`execute` function has to be interpreted and an action is defined accordingly.
-Using the function :code:`respond`, a second response can be sent to the client after the standard confirmation of the receipt of the message.
+In this task the message from the :code:`execute` method of the :code:`Client` class is interpreted and an action has to be defined accordingly.
+The input of the :code:`exec_task` is the return value of the last :code:`exec_task` function call (or if never called, the return value from the :code:`init_task`).
+Using the function :code:`respond` om the server, a second response can be sent to the client after the standard confirmation of the receipt of the message by the server.

 .. code-block:: python